george24601/notes/java/jvm/memory.md

-# GC
 # Memory model

 Each thread running in the Java virtual machine has its own thread stack.
 The thread stack also contains all local variables for each method being executed (all methods on the call stack)

-All local variables of primitive types ( boolean, byte, short, char, int, long, float, double) are fully stored on the thread stack and are thus not visible to other threads.
+All local variables of primitive types ( boolean, byte, short, char, int, long, float, double - no String) are fully stored on the thread stack and are thus not visible to other threads.

 The heap contains all objects created in your Java application, regardless of what thread created the object.